-Hi, I'm a bass and guitar instructor with over 4 years of teaching experience spanning a variety of genres, experience levels, and ages.
+I'm a bass and guitar instructor with 5 years of teaching experience spanning a variety of genres, experience levels, and ages.

 I have loved taking lessons over the years but I have seen firsthand that many professional teachers are more musicians than teachers.
 In my experience the more effective teacher is the one that is patient, caters to your interests, and can empathize with your shortcomings, not the one that has been playing pro for decades and can't remember being a beginner.
 I haven't been playing or teaching for as long as many other teachers on this site, but I have plenty of expertise and I think my interpersonal skills more than make up the difference.
 If you're interested in getting some budget-friendly lessons please feel free to book a trial lesson.

-In addition to those cornerstones, I also stress proper technique, learning about the role of insturument in different styles, tips on playing with other people, and countless other points that I've learned through years of lessons, practicing and real world playing.
+In addition to those cornerstones, I also stress proper technique, learning about the role of the instrument in different styles, tips on playing with other people, and countless other points that I've learned through years of lessons, practicing and real-world playing.